awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-api-usage-plans.md

 ## Best practices for API keys and usage plans<a name="apigateway-usage-plans-best-practices"></a>

 The following are suggested best practices to follow when using API keys and usage plans\.

+**Important**
-+ Don't rely on API keys as your only means of authentication and authorization for your APIs\.
+Don't use API keys for authentication or authorization for your APIs\.
 If you have multiple APIs in a usage plan, a user with a valid API key for one API in that usage plan can access *all* APIs in that usage plan\.
 Instead, use an IAM role, [a Lambda authorizer](apigateway-use-lambda-authorizer.md), or an [Amazon Cognito user pool](apigateway-integrate-with-cognito.md)\.
+Use API keys that API Gateway generates\.
+API keys shouldn't include confidential information; clients typically transmit them in headers that can be logged\.
-+ If you're using a [developer portal](apigateway-developer-portal.md) to publish your APIs, note that all APIs in a given usage plan are subscribable, even if you haven't made them visible to your customers\.
++ If you're using a developer portal to publish your APIs, note that all APIs in a given usage plan are subscribable, even if you haven't made them visible to your customers\.
 + In some cases, clients can exceed the quotas that you set\.
 Don’t rely on usage plans to control costs\.
 Consider using [AWS Budgets](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) to monitor costs and [AWS WAF](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html) to manage API requests\.